AUTHOR INSTRUCTIONS

 Guest Editorials are invited opinion pieces invited and written by respected figures in the field.
 These articles offer unique perspectives or critiques and serve to initiate discussion or highlight important issues.
 Given their opinion-based nature and the recognized expertise of the guest authors, these pieces may bypass the traditional peer-review process.

 Innovators & Ideas is a section that spotlights individuals who have made noteworthy contributions to the field, beginning with a succinct summary of no more than 100 words of their recent professional endeavors.
 This summary should briefly address this question: “What is this person doing now?”
-This is followed by the Genomic Press Interview, a standardized thirty-question interview designed to probe multiple facets of an individual’s life, work, and worldview.
+This is followed by the Genomic Press Interview, a standardized thirty-two-question interview designed to probe multiple facets of an individual’s life, work, and worldview.
 The structure of this interview was meticulously-constructed to be universally applicable, transcending specific fields, interests, or disciplines.
-The interview is capped at 1,900 words, culminating in a total word count of 2,000.
+The interview is capped at around 1,900 words, culminating in a total word count of 2,000.
 A color photograph of the featured individual will also be included in the publication, along with an optional second figure or photo of general interest.
 Importantly, there are no fees associated with publishing in this category.
 Proposals for potential articles of this nature are actively encouraged and should be directed via email to support@genomicpress.com.
 In your email, please specify in the subject line: “Proposal for Innovators & Ideas submission to [name of journal].”
 These personal interviews are not peer reviewed.

 Book Reviews (by invitation only) will provide unbiased summaries of books that may be of interest to our readers.
 Authors, publishers or third parties interested in having specific books reviewed should contact us first at support@genomicpress.com.
 There are no fees associated with publishing in this category.
 Proposals for book reviews should be emailed to support@genomicpress.com.
 Please specify in the subject line: “Proposal for Book Review submission to [name of journal].”
 Book reviews are carefully edited, but not peer reviewed.
 Unsolicited book reviews that are not pre-approved by the editorial office will not be considered.